Dice-K39/Dice-K39.github.io/_posts/2020-06-06-the_at_and_of_programming_regular_expressions.markdown

 /<("[^"]*"|[^'">])*>/

 I somehow came to this conclusion after countless hours searching the web.
-I am not a pro at handling regular expressions but I will try to master this concept even if it takes a very long time.
+I am not a pro at handling regular expressions yet but I will try to master this concept even if it takes a very long time.
 I believe this is a very powerful concept that will help me in the long run.
 (And I love hard concepts!)